basp-group/Faceted-HyperSARA/docs/source/setup.rst

 .. warning::

    Note that a simple ``pull`` instruction from the ``Faceted-Hyper-SARA`` repository does not update the submodules if the version on which it relies has been modified.
-If this is the case, update the submodules with the ``git submodule``instructions provided above.
+If this is the case, update the submodules with the instructions provided above.

 Getting started